umarhassan-mitodl/6.805-fall-2005/content/pages/projects.md

 {{< tropen >}}
 {{< tdopen >}}
 Bloggers' Expectations of Privacy and Accountability: An Initial Survey.
 Published as
-Viégas, F. B. "[Bloggers' expectations of privacy and accountability: An initial survey](http://jcmc.indiana.edu/vol10/issue3/viegas.html)." _Journal of Computer-Mediated Communication_ 10, no. 3 (2005).
+Viégas, F. B. "{{% resource_link "ef2473eb-85ce-47ca-8a1d-b20fb9c84c9c" "Bloggers' expectations of privacy and accountability: An initial survey" %}}." _Journal of Computer-Mediated Communication_ 10, no. 3 (2005).
 Article 12.
 {{< tdclose >}}
 {{< tdopen >}}
 Fernanda B. Viégas